seiferla/FiBo/docs/use_cases/UC_5_show_data_in_dashboard/UC_5_show_data_in_dashboard.md

   As a signed-in user
-  I want to display the summed cash flows in a pie chart depending on a time window and category
+  I want to display the summed cash flows in a pie chart depending on a time window and seperated by category

   Background:
     And I am on the dashboard